entronad/flutter_echarts/README.md

 # Features

-> **Note**: flutter_echarts is based on WebView and focus on providing complex charts and interactions.
-It's performance and capability is not perfect.
-If you need simpler charts, we recommend this pure Flutter visualization lib: [Graphic](https://github.com/entronad/graphic)
+> **Note**: flutter_echarts focuses on complex charts and interactions.
+It's implemented by WebView.
+If you prefer better performance and capability, and only need simpler charts, we recommend this pure Flutter visualization lib: [Graphic](https://github.com/entronad/graphic)